yelicoder/pluralsight-spring-mongodb/README.md

   * Initialize mongobee as a Bean
   * Change set will only run once.
 There are some internal logic to recognize that the changeset is already run and will not run again

+### Module8 Testing
+* @DataMongoTest
+* @ExtendWith
+  * to use Spring Test Context
+  * test seems run without this
+* @Category
+* @BeforeEach: setup data
+* @AfterEach: drop data
+* @SpringBootTest will instantiate listeners while @DataMongoTest will not instantiate listeners.
+If using @DataMongoTest, need create a @TestConfiguration class where the listerner is exposed as a Bean
+* @TestConfiguration class can also set a different database different from what is set by application.properties to insert data and do the testing
+* @TestConfiguration is @Import before the testing class